Roenbaeck/sim-loyalty/README.md

 1. Click "🎯 Fit Model to Data"
 2. Paste your retention percentages (one per month, starting at 100%)
 3. Click "Fit Parameters" to automatically calculate optimal segment parameters
-4. Your actual data appears as **light blue dots** on the retention chart
+4. Your actual data appears as **blue dots** on the retention chart
 5. Compare the fitted model (blue line) with your actual data visually

 ### Save Your Work